juanyque/jsonmask_ng/docs/ref/jsonmask/parsing.rst

 Parsing Functions
 =================

-This document describes all the functions that are used to parse raw jsonmask values.
+This document describes all the functions that are used to parse raw jsonmask_ng values.

-.. automodule:: jsonmask.parsing
+.. automodule:: jsonmask_ng.parsing
   :members: